Snowy peaks of Savoy

 Beaufort Chalet d'Alpage Elastic, homogeneous Powerful / Nutty Fondue, Gratin

-Abondance Very melting Distinct character Berthoud, Fondue
+Abondance Very melting Strong character Berthoud, Fondue

-They brought Savoy into their homes
+They brought Savoy to their homes

 ★★★★★